zhongfu/tp/docs/UserGuide.md

 **Q**: What are the `addressbook.log.0`, `config.json`, `preferences.json` files beside my `peoplesoft.jar`?

 **A**: PeopleSoft uses the settings inside those files to run.
-For instance, the height and width of the application is stored in those files.
+For instance, the height and width of PeopleSoft is stored in those files.
 Do not remove or edit those files.

 <br>